wpsharks/s2member-kb/questions/2015/58-when-is-an-eot-time-set-for-each-user.md

 github-issue: https://github.com/websharks/s2member-kb/issues/58
 ---

-> When is an EOT Time set for each user?

 ## EOT Time is Not Always Present in WordPress

 The EOT field is not always present, because sometimes this is controlled by the underlying Subscription Profile; i.e., on the payment gateway side.
 The EOT field is only filled if s2Member needs to control this without the use of a Subscription Profile, or when an EOT has actually occurred against a Subscription Profile on the payment gateway side.